I don't know if you've noticed this as well, but older people aren't as "old" in their musical tastes as they used to be.

 Most of the Uniting Church congregations I know use a reasonable variety of music, singing a mixture of newer and older music, with probably a bit more new stuff in the mix.

 As far as the newer music is concerned, you may find hymns by Elizabeth Smith or John Bell.
-Worship responses from the Taizé and Iona Communities may feature, as will the occasional African or Latino chorus, Scripture in Song jingle, or (very occasional) Hillsong ditty.
+Worship responses from the Taizé and Iona Communities may feature, as will the occasional African or Latino chorus, Scripture in Song jingle, or (the - very occasional!)
+Hillsong ditty.
 Such mainstays of the post-Vatican 2 Catholic repertoire as "Here I am, Lord" and "Come as you are" will be sung at the drop of the proverbial hat.
+All very good!
 There may the occasional raised eyebrow (including mine) whenever "God gives us a future" is used (once again!) at a time when the Church Council is trying to persuade the congregation to take a particular course of action.
 But, nevertheless, the mix of newer music is mostly pretty good.

 I believe it's ageist to assume that an older person today, born in the early 1930s, would automatically prefer popular music of the 1890s to the popular music of their own youth, be that music Glenn Miller or Elvis.